 9: Predictive (T9) Dialling

-T9 dialling or predictive text has existed on Android phones forever.
+T9 dialing or predictive text has existed on Android phones forever.
 When you type a number in the dialler, predicted contacts appear on Android phones.
 Nothing shows up on iOS; the contact name is only displayed after you type in the entire number.

 10: Better Siri